Teachers get new guidance on supporting pupils with additional needs

 “Teachers and local authorities are key partners in delivering this approach and ensuring every child has the most suitable learning environment for their needs.
 This guidance provides improved methods to assess needs, and help young people and signposts actions to further support inclusion, informed by the latest research.”

+He added: "All children deserve to be included, engaged and involved in their education.
+Unless today’s guidance is backed-up with increased resources to undo the cuts to specialist teachers and support staff, then it is no more than warm words.

+"Labour supports mainstreaming, but the SNP has badly let down the policy’s intentions with their cuts to schools - now £400 million lower in real terms than they were in 2010."

-Research on the learning experiences of young people with additional support needs was also published, showing pupils at both mainstream and special schools felt positive about their experience.
+Research on the learning experiences of young people with additional support needs has also been published, showing pupils at both mainstream and special schools felt positive about their experience.

 Almost all pupils felt their needs were well met, and while parents were also positive about the support their children received, many said it had taken a long time to get their child into the right environment.